soumyadoshii/supercapacitor-ml-model/README.md

 🔗 **Open in Colab:**
 [Click here to run the notebook in Colab](https://colab.research.google.com/github/YourUsername/YourRepoName/blob/main/Supercapacitor_ML_Model.ipynb)

 ✍️ This work was done as part of a Summer Research Internship under the guidance of **Dr. Arti Hadap**.
-A research paper based on this project is currently in progress and will be shared soon.

 ---